original title: Suleiman Gora

 Producers : Yelena Yatsura (Virtual Kick Studio), Andrey Devyatkin, Victor Kuznetsov

-Festivals: Toronto International FF 2017 (Discovery), Pingyao Crouching Tiger Hidden Dragon IFFl /PYIFF 2017 (Competition), Palm Springs IFF 2018 (Competition)
+Festivals: San Francisco International Film Festival 2018, Hong Kong International Film Festival 2018 (World Cinema), Palm Springs IFF 2018 (Competition), Toronto International FF 2017 (Discovery), Pingyao Crouching Tiger Hidden Dragon IFFl /PYIFF 2017 (Competition)

 The production of Suleiman Montain brought together three countries and nine producers.
 Yelena Yatsura (Virtual Kick Studio) with Victor Kuznetsov and Andrey Devyatkin from Russia, who produced and distributed some of most important first features.
 In Kyrgyzstan, the film was supported by the most renowned Kyrgyz producers Sadyk Sher-Niyaz and Samat Sabraev, and Telegey Company.
 And finally, Radka Bardes, Tomek Moravský, New Europe Sales, and Jan Navazhevsky from Poland.
 Without this multilateral collaboration it would have been impossible to create this film.